 4) Partnership Agreement

-It can be used to clarify the roles and responsibilities of each partner, as well as how profits and losses will be shared.
+It can be used to clarify the roles and responsibilities of each partner, payment terms, as well as how profits and losses will be shared.
 Partnership agreements are especially important for entrepreneurs, who often need to protect their investments and business interests.

 What to include in a partnership agreement?